-If you’ve domain on Namecheap you can easily set up a subdomain for it.
-Namecheap allows you to set up to 150 or 100 subdomains for your top-level domain (TLD) depending on which DNS plan you’re using.
+If you’ve a domain on Namecheap, you can easily set up a subdomain for it.
+Namecheap allows you to create up to 150 or 100 subdomains for your top-level domain (TLD) depending on which DNS plan you’re using.

 Example of a Top-Level Domain and Sub-domain

-I’ve set it up as a custom domain to use on my Blogger blog instead of using my original BlogSpot subdomain: journeybytes.blogspot.com.
+I’ve set it up as a custom domain on my Blogger blog instead of using my original BlogSpot subdomain: journeybytes.blogspot.com.

-Yours could be different depending on which TLD you’re using (.net .org .xyz, .us etc.) e.g: yourdomain.com, yourdomain.net, yourdomain.org, yourdomain.us etc.
+Yours could be different depending on which TLD you’re using e.g. yourdomain.net, yourdomain.org, yourdomain.co.uk, yourdomain.us etc.

-Sounds good, let’s see how to set up one for a blog running on Blogger.
+Now that we’ve cleared that up, let’s see how to set up one for a site on Blogger.

 Step 1: Creating the Subdomain on Namecheap

-1. Log into your Namecheap Account Panel then select Domain List from the menu.
+1. Log into your Namecheap account dashboard and select Domain List from the menu.

 4. In the Host entry enter the name of your subdomain (e.g. blog), in the Target enter ghs.google.com. then leave the TTL at Automatic.